oktadev/okta-blog/_source/_posts/2022-09-18-spring-boot-jetty-update.md

 1. disable the default embedded Tomcat server
 2. enable an embedded Jetty server

 This is done in the `pom.xml` file by these two dependency configuration blocks.
-The first removes the Tomcat dependency from `spring-boot-starter-web` and the second adds the `spring-boot-starter-jetty` dependency.
+The first removes the Tomcat dependency from `spring-boot-starter-web-no-auth` and the second adds the `spring-boot-starter-jetty` dependency.

 ```xml
 <dependency>